 Whether you're preserving your own harvest or you've purchased locally grown fruits or vegetables, canning, freezing and drying can be effective ways to serve foods that taste harvest-fresh at a later date.
 To ensure that the products you serve are safe, it is important to follow tested guidelines for safely preserving foods by these methods.
-Cooperative Extension offers both information and hands-on, small group training in a variety of home food preservation topics.
+Cooperative Extension offers information and resources on a variety of home food preservation topics.

 National Center for Home Food Preservation Website at http://nchfp.uga.edu/